bigchaindb/bigchaindb/docs/server/source/cloud-deployment-templates/add-node-on-kubernetes.rst

   our documentation `here <template-kubernetes-azure>` for the set up.

 If you haven't read our guide to set up a
-`node on Kubernetes <node-on-kubernetes>`, now is a good time to jump in there and then come back here as these instructions build up from there.
+:doc:`node on Kubernetes <node-on-kubernetes>`, now is a good time to jump in there and then come back here as these instructions build up from there.